CatalogueOfLife/coldp/README.md

 # Identifiers
 Identifiers are important and often come embedded with some resolution URL to make them globally unique.
-For sharing the true identifiers, which often have a local scope, ColDP requires them to be prefixed with a known scheme abbreviation.
+For sharing the true identifiers, which often have a local scope, ColDP requires them to be prefixed with a known scope abbreviation.
 For example COL identifiers should be shared not by their API or portal URL (http://www.catalogueoflife.org/data/taxon/NN), but instead as `col:NN`.

-## Identifier schemes
+## Identifier Scopes
-To avoid conflicts of scheme names we strongly recommend to use the following scheme names which are case insensitive:
+To avoid conflicts of naming scopes we strongly recommend to use the following scope names which are case insensitive:

  - avibase: Avibase taxon concept - [avibase:D754DB8552A7AA42](https://avibase.ca/D754DB85)
  - bhl: Biodiversity Heritage Library page number - [bhl:45607882](https://www.biodiversitylibrary.org/page/45607882)